AsgerLanghoff/312poker-client/README.md

 To start a game a server is required to be running, when a server is running it is possible for clients to join the lobby and from there join the game with the command 'ready'.
 When ready has been entered by all clients, a poker session will start.

-The client side is developed by Mathias Adrian Wagner Kristiansen (Mathiasawk) and Rastislav Cech (Rast03) Find the adjoining client here: https://github.com/MikkelAAU/312poker-client
+The client side is developed by Mathias Adrian Wagner Kristiansen (Mathiasawk) and Rastislav Cech (Rast03) Find the adjoining server here: https://github.com/MikkelAAU/312poker-server

                                          Step-by-Step guide for cmd-setup